- Electric Blanket & Heating Blanket for more comfort in the cold season

-- Are warming blankets safe?
-Some dos and don’ts
+- Are warming Blankets safe?
+Some Do's and Don'ts

 In the evening, a nice, warm bed offers a lot of comforts, especially during the cold periods of the year; an electric blanket or a heating pad can relieve the first seasonal cold and make for a long night's sleep that will be beneficial for your body and restore your energy.
 Thanks to the latest-generation heated blankets and throws, you can ensure all the comfort you need when low temperatures and humidity become more noticeable, without resorting to traditional hot water bottle.
 Safe, easy and practical to use, warming blankets allow you to select and reach the ideal temperature in your bed in a few minutes, avoiding having to keep the heating at maximum with a big impact on your bill.

-On Klarstein you can find a wide range of heated throws, king size and single electric blankets, heating mats, pillows and heating pads in different colours and sizes, perfect for all occasions when a little extra warmth can make the difference.
+On Klarstein you can find a wide range of heated throws, king size and single electric blankets, heating mats, pillows and heating blankets in different colours and sizes, perfect for all occasions when a little extra warmth can make the difference.
 They can be used on any type of bed, but are also perfect for a nap on the sofa or while reading your favourite book in an armchair, inducing muscle relaxation.
 Below we provide you with some basic information to show you the different types of devices available and the main advantages of their use.

 Don't be taken by surprise when the coldest season arrives, and take advantage of the offers available on Klarstein, for a wide range of thermal blankets and heated throws available in various colours, to best suit the decor of your home.